-Who knew that the Ca’ d’Zan is the former Mansion of John Ringling is located in Florida?
+Who knew that the Ca’ d’Zan, the former Mansion of John Ringling, is located in Florida?
 I didn’t, and it was a rare find for me.
 Like most of us, I knew about the Ringling traveling circus.
-However, I was surprised when I found out about a Ringling Museum and a mansion called the Ca’ d’Zan.
+However, I was surprised when I learned about a Ringling Museum and a mansion called the Ca’ d’Zan.

 Florida isn’t the place that comes to mind when you think of substantial Italian Venetian Gothic-style mansions from decades ago.
 Yet, the Ca’ d’Zan is precisely that, and it’s still here for us to enjoy.
 The Ca’ d’Zan is a breathtaking estate nestled in the bay of Sarasota.
 The Ringling Museum is a bonus, as is the art gallery.

 I’m passionate about many things, like whales, waterfalls, and springs.
 I also love exploring mansions, castles, and stately homes.
 The second I saw a photograph of the Ca’ d’Zan, it was on my radar to visit.
 This article will cover everything you need to know about visiting Ca’ d’Zan and The Ringling Museum!